 Select a corpus using the "Corpus Manager" available from the File menu.
-Alternatively, create a quick corpus by choosing the "Create Quick Corpus" from the file menu.
-The files
+Alternatively, create a quick corpus by choosing the "Open File(s) as Quick Corpus" from the file menu.

-- 2) Click on the "Start" button to start the processing and wait for the results to be displayed.
+- The files contained in the corpus are shown in the left frame of the main window under "Target Corpus". - 2) Click on the "Start" button to start the processing and wait for the results to be displayed.
 If a search query is entered, only words that match the query will be shown.
 See the 'SEARCH OPTIONS' section in this document for an explanation of the "Words", "Case", and "Regex" search term options. - 3) Use the "Sort by" option to rearrange the ordering of the results. - 4) The total number word types ("Word types") and combined total count of all the word tokens ("Word Tokens") are shown at the top of the tool window.
 When no hits are found, a warning will be shown on the screen. - 5) Double-click on any cell in the results window to cause the software to jump to the KWIC tool (see the relevant section of this document) where you can view concordance lines for that word across the whole corpus. - 6) Advanced searches are available with this tool.
 Several menu preferences are also available with this tool.
 (See the relevant sections in this document for explanations).